 [A] "High Bay" refers to a luminaire used at a mounting height greater than 25 feet.

-Product performance for luminaires using fluorescent lamps must be determined in accordance with NEMA Standard LE 5 , while those using high-intensity discharge lamps must be determined in accordance with NEMA LE 5B .
+Product performance for luminaires using fluorescent lamps and high-intensity discharge lamps must be determined in accordance with NEMA Standard Publication LE 6.

 FEMP has calculated the energy savings for a representative commercial and industrial LED luminaire meeting FEMP’s efficiency requirements.